First Time Freshman Requirements

 A First-Time Freshman has no previous college enrollment after high school.
 To be considered for admission, First-Time Freshman must:

 - Provide an official transcript of all high school credits with a minimum of 3 years of high school work included.

 - Provide a standardized exam result (ACT or SAT)

 Students offered admission to the University of Memphis will be notified of the decision in writing.
-Most decisions are made within 24-48 hours of becoming complete.
 At times, more information may be requested (7th semester grades, 8th semester grades, new/improved test results, etc.).

 High School Curriculum Requirements

 The following list of high school units represents the minimum high school academic requirements:

 - English (4 units)